circonus-labs/libmtev/docs-md/development/important.md

 #### Configuration

-The `mtev_conf_` subsystem is not thread-safe.
-Interaction with configuration should be done in the main thread (thread 1) only.
-You have the explicit ability to schedule things on thread 1 and updates should be scheduled there.
-It is recommended that the configuration be read in thread 1 and thread-safe in-memory structures be used to represent the config such that multiple threads can read the non-canonical copy.
-This will likely be fixed to be completely thread-safe in a future release.
+The `mtev_conf_` subsystem is based on libxml2 and has certain nuances to its thread-safety.
+In order to interoperate with the configuration system you must acquire and release sections of the config in either read (concurrent) or write (single access) mode.
+If you make any changes to the XML structure you *must* acquire a section in write mode or undefinied behavior may ensue.
+All locks are recusively safe and a write-lock will serve as a read-lock, but a read-lock will not upgrade to a write-lock.

 #### Keep Related Events Together